syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Appearance.md

 ### Getting chart palette colors

 The GetColor() function of ColorModel can be used to acquire a list of colors for the palette in the chart control.
-The following code example demonstrates how to obtain the chart palette color list..
+The following code example demonstrates how to obtain the chart palette color list.

 {% highlight c# %}